Phala-Network/phala-wiki-next/content/en-us/getting-started/stake-khala/stake-phala.md

   </div>
 </div>

+> Not all brokers may be available in your jurisdiction.
+Note that some brokers require you to have an account with them for a certain period before you can transfer your funds to another wallet, such as the [Khala Wallet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/accounts).

 ## Wallet

 If you do not have a wallet yet, [create one](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/accounts) (+ Add account) and install the [Polkadot{.js} extension](https://polkadot.js.org/extension) for your browser.